-It is an exclusive right given to a particular community, hence the benefits of its registration are shared by the all members of the community.
-Some well-known Indian examples of GIs of goods are Darjeeling Tea, Basmati Rice, Bikaneri Bhujia, Banarasi sarees, Chanderi Sarees, Kullu Shawls etc.
+It is an exclusive right given to a particular community hence the benefits of its registration is shared by the all members of the community.
+Some well known Indian examples of GIs of goods are Darjeeling Tea, Basmati Rice, BikaneriBhujia, Banarasisarees, ChanderiSarees, Kullu Shawls, etc.

-Keeping in view the large diversity of traditional products spread all over the country, the registration under GI will be very important in future growth of the tribes/communities / skilled artisans associated in developing such products and protection to their geographical advantage.
-Also, piracy in geographically specific goods can be checked.
+Keeping in view the large diversity of traditional products spread all over the country, the registration under GI will be very important in future growth of the tribes / communities / skilled artisans associated in developing such products.

-General Principles governing the Geographical Indication System in India and further details can be viewed at website of Geographical Indication Registry, website at http://ipindia.nic.in/
+General Principles governing the Geographical Indication System in India and further details can be viewed at website of Geographical Indication Registry, website at http://ipindia.nic.in/ e.
+Industrial Designs protection of industrial designs have been provided for.
+As a developing country, India has already amended its national legislation to provide for these minimal standards.

-E. Industrial Designs:

 Industrial designs refer to creative activity, which result in the ornamental or formal appearance of a product, and design right refers to a novel or original design that is accorded to the proprietor of a validly registered design.
 Industrial designs are an element of intellectual property.
-Under the TRIPS Agreement, minimum standards of protection of industrial designs have been provided for.
-As a developing country, India has already amended its national legislation to provide for these minimal standards.
+Under the TRIPS Agreement, minimum standards of